Revised 2/10/10

 VERY important that you write ‘Damaged camshafts for repair and return, value

-less than $10’ on the package and the customs slip when you send it out.
-You are welcome to insure it for up to $100
+less than $15’ on the package and the customs slip when you send it out.
+This is critical to ensure that the package

-above wording on the box, or use excessive insurance, we will adjust the core
+If you do not include the above wording on the box, or use excessive

 IMPORTANT!! – be